noahbroyles/iMessageFUN/README.md

 # iMessage*FUN*
 *A lil program for spamming via iMessage*
+This is a pretty cool little tool!
+Lots of things are possible with it.
+You can spam send bible verses to people, send utterly random texts to people, or send parts from a specified file to them(You could send a whole movie script one word at a time!)
 <br>
 <br>
 ## First Use: